branonbarrett/Leaflet.VectorTools/README.md

 | --- | --- | --- | ---

 <a name="drawlocal" />
-#### Customizing language and text in Leaflet.draw
+#### Customizing language and text in Leaflet.VectorTools

-Leaflet.draw uses the `L.drawLocal` configuration object to set any text used in the plugin.
+Leaflet.VectorTools uses the `L.drawLocal` configuration object to set any text used in the plugin.
 Customizing this will allow support for changing the text or supporting another language.

 See [Leaflet.draw.js](https://github.com/Leaflet/Leaflet.draw/blob/master/src/Leaflet.draw.js) for the default strings.